beeware/briefcase/docs/how-to/contribute/code.rst

 There are five allowed fragment types:

-- ``feature``: The PR adds a new behavior or capability that wasn't previously possible (e.g., adding a new widget, or adding a significant capability to an existing widget);
+- ``feature``: The PR adds a new behavior or capability that wasn't previously possible (e.g., adding support for a new packaging format, or a new feature in an existing packaging format);
 - ``bugfix``: The PR fixes a bug in the existing implementation;
 - ``doc``: The PR is an significant improvement to documentation;
 - ``removal``; The PR represents a backwards incompatible change in the Briefcase